pysoftware/Reg-AuthPHP/README.md

-# Reg-AuthPHP
-Registration and authorisation PHP.
+# Registration and authorisation PHP

 Using RedBeanPHP DB.